tleyden/tleyden.github.io/source/_posts/2014-11-14-running-cbfs.markdown

 ## What is CBFS?

 cbfs is a distributed filesystem on top of Couchbase Server, not unlike Mongo's GridFS or Riak's CS.
-It's currently an experimental "skunkworks" project and hasn't quite reached official project status.

 Here's a typical deployment architecture: